diefenbach/django-lfc/docs/introduction/concepts.rst

 Local Roles
 ===========

-* Local roles are roles which are assigned to users and groups for a specific content objects.
+* Local roles are roles which are assigned to users and groups for specific content objects.

 .. _concepts-users-label: